-“They were waiting for us,” Avery Brooks’ image growled out from the comlink on her armrest.
+“They were waiting for us,” Avery Brooks’ image growled out from the commlink on her armrest.

 Without any conscious thought Moore put the helmet of her vacsuit on and sealed it.
 “Then by all means, let’s go get them captain.”

 Already her fleet was clearing the top of the minefield and beginning their dive “down” upon the awaiting Human Federation warships barely four million kilometers away; well within the fleet’s powered missile engagement envelope.
 The Human Federation must’ve figured out that the Newton System was the next logical target and stationed ships at the jump points accordingly.
 Too bad it wasn’t going to be enough.

-There wasn’t any time to send the viral package, so she thumbed the comm controls on her command chair, dropping her suit’s comlink into the fleet net.
+There wasn’t any time to send the viral package, so she thumbed the comm controls on her command chair, dropping her suit’s commlink into the fleet net.
 “To all ships of the First Fleet, engage targets of opportunity.
 The capital ships will target their bigger ships.
 I want the escorts to stay clear of their big guns and hammer their escorts.
 Launch as many missiles as you can to soften the targets before reaching energy range.
 All ships, fire at will!
 I repeat, fire at will!”

 Already she could feel the Eisenhower shudder as her missile launchers fired.
 She briefly looked at the repeater plot from the bridge and saw that Brooks had instructed his tactical watch-standers to target the super juggernaut in the center of the Human Federation formation.
 That ship most likely had the flotilla’s commander on it and taking it out quickly would sow confusion.